20 Famous Landmarks in South Carolina to Visit

 In addition to its natural beauty, South Carolina is famous for its role in the country's colonial past and its bloody Civil War.
 Because of this, many of the 20 famous landmarks in South Carolina from this list will feel like a trip through time.

-Are you on your way to South Carolina last-minute?
+Heading to South Carolina and planning last-minute?

 ☂️ Top tours and experiences in South Carolina